ballerina-platform/ballerina-spec/stdlib/proposals/ai/evaluation_for_ai_agents_in_ballerina.md

         typedesc<Trace|string> td = <>) returns td|Error = external;
 }
 ```
-The above change allows you to retrieve either the agent’s string response or the full execution trace.
+The above change allows you to retrieve either the agent's string response or the full execution trace.

 >**Note:** Any types not explicitly listed here are imported from the `ballerina/ai` module.